 Beyond this, the school also provides support services through a student advisor for non-academic matters.

 The virtual learning environment has information on the different modules and supervisory advice for dissertations.
 Students are also advised on the support services available in the Language and Learning Unit.

 Programme-specific rules and facts 課程特定的規則及事項

-Specific Rules of Entry Requirements: Students holding a degree in Chinese-Portuguese – Portuguese-Chinese Translation who wish to complete the specific training of the last four (4) semesters of the Study Plan, will have access to the programme through a process of equivalence.
+Students holding a degree in Chinese-Portuguese or Portuguese-Chinese Translation, who wish to complete the specific training of the last four (4) semesters of the Study Plan, will have access to the programme through a process of equivalence.

 Macao Polytechnic Institute has in place an institution-wide policy to ensure that all student needs are taken care of and a supportive and accessible learning environment is maintained.
 When cases of special needs are notified or identified, special arrangements are made on a case-by-case basis with the joint effort of the programme and various student support services of the Institute, such as the Registry, the Student Affairs Office, the Information Technology Department and the Campus Management and Development Department, etc. to provide the necessary support.

 Links with employers, internship opportunities and transferable skills 與僱主的關係、實習機會及可轉移技能